scrapy/scrapy/docs/topics/loaders.rst

-        The value is first passed through :meth:`get_value` by giving the ``processors`` and ``kwargs``, and then passed through the :ref:`field input processor <topics-loaders-processors>` and its result appened to the data collected for that field.
+        The value is first passed through :meth:`get_value` by giving the ``processors`` and ``kwargs``, and then passed through the :ref:`field input processor <topics-loaders-processors>` and its result appended to the data collected for that field.
 If the field already contains collected data, the new data is added.

         The given ``field_name`` can be ``None``, in which case values for